 How Your Donation Makes a Difference

-Helps a child to receive early intervention to aid their development
+Helps a child receive 1 week of early intervention to aid their development

-Provides specialised transport for a client to access services at SPD
+Provides 4 days of specialised transport for a person with disabilities to access services at SPD

 Our Campaign Storyends 30 Sep 2018, 11:59 PM